Disclaimer: This blog is not paid by any of these apps. This is an honest list of apps that we have found useful.

 We exchange messages and make phone calls that are software-controlled.

 The world is now controlled by technology.
 They say that software is the soul of the computer.
 It tells our devices what we want us to do.
 Without it, our devices will never be useful.

-There are tons of professionals that make softwares such as software engineers, web developers, web designers, and robotics engineers by the use of coding.
-Like them, your kids can create their own softwares.
+There are tons of professionals that make software such as software engineers, web developers, web designers, and robotics engineers by the use of coding.
+Like them, your kids can create their own software.

 And here are the best apps to help your kids get started:

 ScratchJr is defined as the “introductory programming language” for kids.
 It teaches your kids how to create their own interactive games and animated stories.
 Toddlers can use it as a coloring book and kids from 3 years and up can start learning the basics of coding.

 Some of its features include paint editor, voice recorder & sound effects, and graphical programming blocks.